bseltz-cohesity/scripts/sql/migrateSQLDB/README.md

 ## Init Mode

-To initiate a new migration `
+To initiate a new migration:

 ```powershell
 ./migrateSQLDB.ps1 -vip mycluster `